Back to blog

 EKS Anywhere creates a Kubernetes cluster on-premises for a chosen provider.
 Supported providers include Bare Metal (via Tinkerbell), CloudStack, and vSphere.
 To manage that cluster, you can run cluster create and delete commands from an Ubuntu or Mac Administrative machine.

-Creating a cluster involves downloading EKS Anywhere tools to an Administrative machine, and then running the eksctl anywhere create cluster command to deploy that cluster to the provider.
-A temporary bootstrap cluster runs on the Administrative machine to direct the target cluster creation.
+Creating a cluster involves downloading EKS Anywhere tools to an administrative machine and running the eksctl anywhere to create a cluster command to deploy that cluster to the provider.
+A temporary bootstrap cluster runs on the administrative machine to direct the creation of the target cluster.

 • EKS anywhere uses Amazon EKS Distro (EKS-D), a Kubernetes distribution customized and open-sourced by AWS.
-It is the same distro that powers the AWS-managed EKS.
-This means that when you install EKS anywhere, it has parameters and configurations optimized for AWS.
+This distro powers the AWS-managed EKS, which means that when you install EKS anywhere, it has parameters and configurations optimized for AWS.

 • Also, you can register the EKS anywhere clusters to the AWS EKS console using the EKS connector.
 Once the cluster is registered, you can visualize all the anywhere cluster components in the AWS EKS console.

-• EKS connector is a Statefulset that runs the AWS System Manager Agent in your cluster.
+• EKS connector is a Statefulset that runs your cluster’s AWS System Manager Agent.
 It is responsible for maintaining the connection between EKS anywhere cluster and AWS.

 Common Question- What is the difference between EKS and EKS-Anywhere?

-You can read more on the subtle differences between EKS-A and EKS, we will outline a few critical ones that are pertaining to this tutorial.
+You can read more about the subtle differences between EKS-A and EKS.
+We will outline a few critical ones for this tutorial.

 Amazon EKS-AnywhereAmazon Elastic Kubernetes Service